 He is the leading Indian chef in Ireland, winning an impressive array of awards including FOOD & WINE Magazine’s Chef of the Year 2009.
 Former Corporate Chef of the Jaipur & Ananda Restaurant Group and has won many fans for his bold, contemporary cooking style.
 He is currently at the helm of his own Venture at Pickle Restaurant Eating house & Bar on Camden street, Dublin 2.

-“Many of my influences in the creation of my recipes come from my father.
-He has a fantastic imagination when it came to cooking and I have yet to taste food quite like it.
-In the kitchen, I found the answers to all my curiosities,” says Indian born chef Sunil Ghai".
+“Many of my influences in the creation of my recipes come from my mother.
+She has a fantastic imagination when it came to cooking and I have yet to taste food quite like it.
+In the kitchen, I found the answers to all my curiosities,” says Indian born chef Sunil Ghai”.